 Posted: Tue 26th Jul 2022

-Supermarket chain Sainsbury's is to invest £5m in start-ups that can help it achieve net zero carbon emissions by 2035.
+Supermarket chain Sainsbury's is to invest £5 million in start-ups that can help it achieve net zero carbon emissions by 2035.

 The grocery company has partnered with Williams Advanced Engineering (WAE) to look for small businesses commercialising innovative, sustainable technologies that reduce operational carbon emissions and water usage.

-Over the next four years, up to £5m will be invested into early stage companies, not limited to the Sainsbury's supply chain, across a range of sectors.
+Over the next four years, up to £5 million will be invested into early-stage companies not limited to the Sainsbury's supply chain, across a range of sectors.
 The first investment is expected to take place before the end of 2022.

 Sainsbury's says in 2021/22 it reduced greenhouse gas emissions within its own operations by 20% compared to 2018/19.
 It aims to be net zero by 2035.

-The supermarket has committed £1bn towards its sustainability target.
+The supermarket has committed £1 billion towards its sustainability target.
 It said 70% can be achieved using existing solutions but a 30% gap remains where it needs to find new technologies and solutions.